b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 - In parametric methods, a model is valid over the whole input space.
 - In nonparametric estimation, it is assumed that similar inputs have similar outputs.
 - The algorithm is composed of:
-  - Finding the similar past instances from the training set using a suitable distance measure.
+  - Finding similar past instances from the training set using a suitable distance measure.
   - Interpolating from them to find the right output.
 - Nonparametric methods are also called **instance-based** or **memory-based** learning algorithms.
 - Its complexity depends on the size of the training set.